valderman/ccwf/pages/project.md

 Note that this extension gives you *two* credits, but it is not enough to just implement a naïve code generator.
 You must also implement some sort of optimization, such as register allocation or peephole optimization.
+Talk to \$teacher\$ about which optimization(s) to implement before attempting the x86 code generator.

 <a name="optstudy"></a>